In Europe, climate change brings new crops, new ideas | DW | 17.06.2020

 Finding the right solution

 Margarita Ruiz-Ramos, an assistant professor at the Polytechnic University of Madrid, told DW that new crops were also being tested in Spain, including pistachios.
-She stressed, however, that the priority now was experimenting with different varieties of existing crops that could withstand new growing conditions — types of fruit, for instance, which don't rely as heavily on winter chill to produce spring blossoms.
+However, she stressed that the priority now was experimenting with different varieties of existing crops that could withstand new growing conditions — such as types of fruit that don't rely as heavily on winter chill to produce spring blossoms.

 "There already is the possibility to adapt the variety without changing the [main] crop in the short to medium term," she said, pointing out that some crops could also shift to other more suitable areas within the same country.